 If you visit Dublin, you’ll be pleasantly surprised how compact and accessible it is.
-It’s a city designed for wheelchair users and the less mobile.

 We visited on a cold and windy weekend in January.
 We arrived at Dublin airport after a 6 am flight and we were shattered, but it didn’t dampen our spirits, we were just glad to be there.

 We stayed at the Premier Inn at Dublin Airport – read our review

 We needed the distraction of Dublin, especially as we’d had such a crap time over Christmas.
 There was no way we were going to let tired eyes and a sprinkling of frost spoil our trip.

 Dublin is an old capital city and I was expecting it to be a nightmare, most capital cities are.
 They are usually too busy and inaccessible but not Dublin.

 Dublin is surprisingly compact which means we were able to see many of the tourist attractions in a couple of days without too much rushing around.